alibaba/hooks/docs/guide/dom.en-US.md

-## Hooks of dom specification
+## Hooks of DOM specification

-Most of the Dom Hooks will receive the `target` parameter, which indicates the element to be processed.
+Most of the DOM Hooks will receive the `target` parameter, which indicates the element to be processed.

 `target` supports three types `React.MutableRefObject`, `HTMLElement`, `() => HTMLElement`.